basher/Web-UI-Boilerplate/ui/README.md

 - Run `npx browserslist` to see a list of supported browsers.

 ### Testing for browser support in the UI

+> NOTE: The syntax for the `supported-browsers` script differs in Windows environments from MacOS/Linux.
-- The `supported-browsers` script in `package.json` uses the `browserslist-useragent-regexp` package to extract the browserslist config into an exportable JS module containing a REGEX of supported browsers.
+- The `supported-browsers` script in `package.json` uses the `browserslist-useragent-regexp` package to extract the browserslist config into an exportable JavaScript module containing a REGEX of supported browsers.
 - This is imported in the generated REGEX in `src/javascript/utils/browser-support.ts` to match against the current browser.

 ## Parcel bundler